HMS-RIC/StepperVelocityController/README.md

 - `R 20; Z;` Move backwards by 20, then re-zero
 - `V -20` Begin steady movement at -20 units/sec.
 Terminate the movement with `X`
 	- NOTE: Be careful when setting the motor to continuously.
 Consider the consequences if the movement isn't terminated.

+## Tracking Mode
+The motor can track to a dynamically updated target position.
+Tracking mode is initiated when a *Track* (`T`) or *Error* (`E`) command is first called.
+In this mode, the Arduino continuously updates the motor velocity to bring the motor to a target position.
+While in tracking mode, the computer can continue to call `T` or `E` commands at a regular interval (e.g., every 50 ms) to update the Arduino's internal target position.

+The `T` command directly updates the current target position, while the `E` command specifies the current error value (i.e., the difference between the current motor position and the new target position).

+Tracking mode ends when any other motion (or stop) command is called, or when the target position is reached and no subsequent tracking commands are called for at least one second.

 #### Tracking pseudo-code
 To use tracking, implement the following pseudo-code on a computer that's connected to the motor-driving Arduino.